rackerlabs/technical-blog/_posts/2013-04-10-autoscale-and-orchestration-the-heat-of-openstack.markdown

 OpenStack experts on the Autoscaling team.
-As such, the engineers began developing a product that met Rackspace customer needs, integrated with the existing monitoring and load-balancing infrastructure, and made calls to OpenStack Nova APIs as part of the scaling up and down process.<!--More-->
+As such, the engineers began developing a product that met Rackspace customer needs, integrated with the existing monitoring and load-balancing infrastructure, and made calls to OpenStack Nova APIs as part of the scaling up and down process.<!-- more -->

 At PyCon this year,
 <a href="https://github.com/emonty">Monty Taylor</a>,